Consumer Medicine Information

 Do not take this medicine if you are intolerant or allergic to lactose.

-Do not take isosorbide mononitrate if you have the following medical conditions:
+Do not take isosorbide mononitrate if you have or have had any of the following medical

 extremely low blood pressure

-shock including those caused by low blood pressure or failing heart
+shock, including when caused by low blood pressure or heart failure

 pericarditis (swelling around the heart)